RotorHazard/VRxC-ClearView2/README.md

 Connect to the CVCM with the typical method.
 Enter the settings for the network where RotorHazard is running and switch the receiver to Station mode.

-After attaching to the netowrk, each CV2 will appear in the conntected devices list.
+After attaching to the network, each CV2 will appear in the connected devices list.
 Use the controls on the `Settings` page to set each CV's seat number.
 The CV2 will receive messages for pilots on that seat.